 Here is a wonderful figural bottle representing a cluster or bunch of grapes with a reverse label panel that is shaped like a grape leaf.
-The glass coloration shades from medium amber in the shoulder to a darker amber towards the base of the bottle.
+The glass coloration shades from medium amber on the shoulder to a darker amber towards the base of the bottle.
 The neck is crooked with an applied ring mouth.
 The base is smooth.
 The embossed copy reads, ‘PLOW’S SHERRY BITTERS.’ in two lines set within a small banner.
-There is a period after the word Bitters.
+There is a period after the word “Bitters.”
 There is no indication of the proprietor or manufacturer’s name, nor a city where the bottle was produced.

 For many years, bitters collectors were puzzled as to where this bottle came from as no advertising, surviving label, advertising trade card, or any other ephemera that might assist in identifying the bottle could be found.
-Eventually, the 1st Chicago Bottle Club solved the puzzle when they posted a Chicago, Illinois city directory advertisement on their web site.
+Eventually, the 1st Chicago Bottle Club solved the puzzle when they posted a Chicago, Illinois city directory advertisement on their website.

 William J. Plows

 William J. Plows was born in New York around 1831.
 In 1855, he was living in New York with his wife Olivia and one child according to the New York State Census.
 Five years later, an 1860 United States Federal Census listed him working in a saloon in Milwaukee, Wisconsin.
 At that time, William J. and his wife were listed with three children, Olivia age 6, Edward age 4, and Gertrude age 2.